hanishkvc/prgs-rustland-tester-fuzzerk/README.md

 ####### Special operations

-* buf8randomize bufid randcount buf_startoffset buf_endoffset rand_startval rand_endval
+* buf8randomize buf_var_id randcount buf_startoffset buf_endoffset rand_startval rand_endval

   * all the int arguments (ie other than bufid) belong to the int_var_or_value class

   * randomize randcount values from with in a part (start and end offset) of the buf with values from a given range (start and end value).

-  * other than bufid, other arguments are optional and if not given a suitable default value will be used
+  * other than buf_var_id, other arguments are optional and if not given a suitable default value will be used

     * randcount - randomly generated to be less than buflen